Sensex tanks 1,158 points, Nifty ends below 17,900; banking, consumer durables shares top losers

 On the sectoral front, banking, metal , consumer durables and oil and gas stocks led the losses today.
 BSE bankex crashed 1,569 points to 45,514.

 BSE metal, consumer durables and oil and gas indices ended 514 points, 964 points and 482 points lower, respectively.
-IT and healthcare stocks added to the losses with their BSE indices rising 538 and 410 points, respectively,
+IT and healthcare stocks added to the losses with their BSE indices falling 538 and 410 points, respectively,

+Of the 19 BSE sectoral indices, 18 ended in the red.
+BSE capital goods index was the sole gainer, ending 6 points higher at 26,870.

 The market breadth was negative with 985 shares ending higher against 2,295 stocks closing in the red.
 125 shares were unchanged.